Andrew J. Rogers: Early life and career

 Born in Hamburg, New Jersey, Rogers attended common schools as a child.
-He was employed as a clerk in a hotel and a country store, engaged in teaching for two years, studied law and was admitted to the bar in 1852, commencing practice in Lafayette Township, New Jersey.
+He was employed as a clerk in a hotel and a country store, taught for two years, studied law, and was admitted to the bar in 1852, commencing practice in Lafayette Township, New Jersey.
 He moved to Newton, New Jersey, in 1857 and continued to practice law.

 Congress

-In 1862, Rogers elected as a Democratic Party member of the United States House of Representatives, serving in office from March 4, 1863, to March 3, 1867.
+In 1862, Rogers was elected as a Democratic Party member of the United States House of Representatives, serving in office from March 4, 1863, to March 3, 1867.

 Lincoln assassination investigation

 He was also part of the House Committee that looked into the assassination of President Abraham Lincoln.
-Only the chairman, George Boutwell, the chairman of the House of Representatives Committee, was allowed to look into the relevant papers.
-Afterwards, Rogers accused him of being involved in an attempt to cover-up Edwin M. Stanton's role in the assassination.
+Only George Boutwell, the House of Representatives Committee chairman, was allowed to look into the relevant papers.
+Afterwards, Rogers accused him of being involved in an attempt to cover up Edwin M. Stanton's role in the assassination.

-As a Congressman, Rogers served on the Joint Committee on Reconstruction which drafted the Fourteenth Amendment to the United States Constitution.
+As a Congressman, Rogers served on the Joint Committee on Reconstruction, which drafted the Fourteenth Amendment to the United States Constitution.

 Later career and death

 After being unsuccessful for reelection, Rogers moved to New York City in 1867 and became counsel for the city in important litigation.
-He moved to Denver, Colorado, in 1892 and served as police commissioner of Denver.
+He moved to Denver, Colorado, in 1892 and served as the police commissioner of Denver.
 He returned to New York City in 1896 and died there on May 22, 1900.
 He was interred in Woodlawn Cemetery in New York City.